Top Things To Do In Rome

 Colosseum Rome, Italy

 With a history of over 3,000 years, Rome is the capital city of Italy.
 It is home to – among other amazing things – the Colosseum, the Pantheon, the Roman Forum, piazzas – or city squares – and 280 fountains!
 Mamma mia!
 Wow!
+The city of Rome is in the middle of the country of Italy.
+Italy is easy to find on a map because it’s shape looks like a boot jutting into the Mediterranean Sea.

 Did you know that world-famous explorers Christopher Columbus and Marco Polo were Italian?
 Many famous scientists and mathematicians were born and raised in Italy.
-Leonardo Da Vinci, Galileo Galilei, Alessandro Volta, and Fibonacci, to name just a few.
+Leonardo da Vinci, Galileo Galilei, Alessandro Volta, and Fibonacci, to name just a few.

 Here are our Top Things to Do in Rome!